-It’s dinnertime: You’ve got a pot of spaghetti boiling on the stove, and a pan of onions and ground beef simmering beside it.
-You grab a jar of tomato sauce from the pantry to make the sauce, but when you try to unscrew the lid, it feels awfully tight.
+It’s dinnertime: you’ve got a pot of spaghetti boiling on the stove and a pan of onions and ground beef simmering beside it.
+You grab a jar of tomato sauce from the pantry, but when you try to unscrew the lid, it feels awfully tight.
 Maybe it’s because your hands aren’t completely dry?
 You place the jar down, wipe your palms on a kitchen towel and try again.
 No luck.
 What are you supposed to do now?

 Glass jars can be slippery, so something that could help is added traction.
 Try wrapping a small towel around the lid to twist it open.
 If the towel moves while you’re trying to open the lid, wet the towel with water and then wrap it around the lid.
 Rubber dish gloves and rubber bands also work well to create traction.
 Put on those gloves to grip the lid or try wrapping a thick rubber band around the lid before you give it a go.

 Break the Seal

 New jars often have a tight vacuum seal and by breaking that seal, it takes less force to open the jar.
 Some people swear by the “baby bum” pat.
 Turn the jar on its side, then with the palm of one hand, give the bottom of the jar a few strong pats.
 You may hear a pop, which indicates the vacuum seal has been broken.
 Another method for breaking the vacuum seal is by targeting the lid.
 Use an object with some weight to it, such as the back of a heavy kitchen knife or a wooden rolling pin and give the sides of the lids a few taps, rotating the jar as you go.
 This might help break the seal, making it much easier to twist open the jar.